How to Make an Offer on a Pending Sale

 If you're looking to make an offer on a home that is pending sale, it's important to understand the process and be aware of any potential risks.
 The most common way to make an offer on a pending sale is through your real estate agent or broker.

 Your agent can present your offer directly to the seller and negotiate with them on your behalf.
 You should also be prepared to provide proof of financing in order to move forward with the purchase.
+Clear and prompt home buyer communication in BC can help ensure a smooth negotiation process and demonstrate your serious intent to purchase the property.

 • When making an offer, there are several factors that need to be considered including price, closing costs, and contingencies such as inspections or repairs.